Proyecto Dos

-Proyecto Dos (Eng: Project Two) is a 2008 Spanish action/thriller film and the feature debut of television director Guillermo Fernandez Groizard.
+Proyecto Dos (Eng: Project Two) is a 2008 Spanish action/thriller film and the feature debut of television director Guillermo Fernández Groizard.
 The film had its festival premiere on April 8, 2008 at the Malaga Spanish Film Festival, and its theatrical debut on April 25, 2008.

 Production

 The film's working title was Laberinto de espejos.
 The director stated that the casting process was tedious, but that they had the freedom to rewrite portions of the film as suitable actors were found, to better match character to actors.
 The production was shot on locations in Argentina, London, and Madrid.
 The film went to festivals in Europe under the English language title of Project Two, and was released on DVD in 2009 under the German title Projekt 2.
 It is screening in 2010 under the shorter title Dos.

 Synopsis

 Diego leads a pleasant and ordinary life.
 One night on TV, he sees a man identical to himself get killed in a road accident in Argentina.
 From then on he begins to realise that nothing is what he thought: not his parents, not his wife... not even himself.